slyg/jscomplexity/README.md

 Command-line tool to generate a complexity report on file tree Javascript files.
 It is based on [escomplex](https://github.com/philbooth/escomplex/) module results.
 Report stands in a .html file containing graphical representation of file tree when used from command-line.

-:warning: Linux/OSX compliant only (I haven't tested it on Windows).

 ###Installation